chyr98/VRPTW_scheduler/README.md

 total cost: 34.17
 ```

-- output routes of vehicles and the starting time at each customer
+- output routes of vehicles and the service time at each customer